camh/CHGridView/README.markdown

 - CHGridLayoutTile: A simple object that stores indexPath and rect for a tile.
 - CHGridLayoutSection: Simple object to store section index and its Y co-ordinate position.

-There's two basic styles to use in GHGridView, one that resembles the iPhone Photos application, and one that mimics iPhoto and the iPad photo grid.

 ###Usage:

 Exactly like UITableView.
 Just implement the two required data source methods: `numberOfTilesInSection` and `tileForIndexPath`.
 CHGridView assumes there is at least one section.
 The method `tileForIndexPath` works very much like UITableView; CHGridView reuses tiles just like UITableView reuses cells.
 You can download a sample `GridViewController` as an base or example.

+There's two basic styles to use in GHGridView, one that resembles the iPhone Photos application, and one that mimics iPhoto and the iPad photo grid.

 Row height, tiles per line, padding, section title height and shadow are all properties of CHGridView.
 These are not meant to change often like the data source and delegate methods.
-However, if you do set them, make sure to call `reloadData` to recalculate the layout.
+However, if you do change them, make sure to call `reloadData` to recalculate the layout.

 Shadows are drawn in Core Graphics and add to your padding.
 Adjust both until a desirable result is achieved.
 You can set shadows for a CHTileView directly, but don't; set shadow properties in CHGridView and they will be applied to all tiles.

-Orientation and resizing are supported.
+Orientation changes and resizing are supported.
 Section titles and tiles are set to the correct autoresizing mask, but you should call `reloadData` after you resize CHGridView for optimal re-layout.
+You'll need to set CHGridView properties and `reloadData` as needed in your view controller's re-orientation methods.

 If you disable scrolling with `setScrollingEnabled`, you can probably use this as a un-scrollable grid view, but I haven't tested it.